paulrayner/exploreddd.github.com/src/speakers/diana-montalion.md

           <li>Donella Meadows said, “We'll go down in history as the first society that wouldn't save itself because it wasn't cost-effective.”</li>
         </ul>
         <p>As relational complexity increases, we need to think in systems.
 I don't just mean adopt Kubernetes.
 Technology systems are always, also, people systems.
 Without systems thinking, nothing is transformed.
 As Robert Pirsig said,</p>

-        <p>"If a factory is torn down but the rationality which produced it is left standing, then that rationality will simply produce another factory."</p>
+        <p><i>"If a factory is torn down but the rationality which produced it is left standing, then that rationality will simply produce another factory."</i></p>
         <p>Systems thinking is becoming a core and critical skill.
 The Iceberg Model, for example, helps us understand "the rationality that produced" our current situation.
 As a software professional, you can use itwhenever you want to understand the root cause of a system challenge.</p>
         <p>Using tools like the iceberg model is deceptively simple.
 Avoiding the iceberg ... takes committed practice.</p>
       </div>
     </div>
   </div>